YoussefBR/PMS412-2.0/README.md

 - implemented backend for patient creation/update use case for caregivers
 - implemented backend for patient lookup use case
 - implemented a permission system throughout the system so that patients have restricted access to the system
-- patient info view + its controller (uses categorization UI design pattern I picked)

-Carlos Dye (cmd6690) 40% of effort:
 - Redeisnged Login View
 - Made changes to views and controllers according to refactoring plan
+- patient info view + its controller (uses categorization UI design pattern I picked)

+Carlos Dye (cmd6690) 5% of effort:
+- Designed Login view
 - Cretaed new home screen
 - Created new views for corresponding use cases
 - Implemented front end for use cases